 Unfortunately, not all elements of life come with a specific recipe for a smooth outcome, including presentations, but it doesn’t mean you can’t still taste success at the end of it.

-Of course, there are many elements that create a good presentation, but I’ve put together a list of the key ingredients that you should use to make your presentation as effective as it can be at the point of delivery (and for a great roast chicken)Clear and concise messaging (Rosemary, Thyme, Garlic)
+Of course, there are many elements that create a good presentation, but I’ve put together a list of the key ingredients that you should use to make your presentation as effective as it can be at the point of delivery (and for a great roast chicken).

-1. Clear and concise messaging (Rosemary, Thyme, Garlic)
+1. Clear and concise messaging (Rosemary, Thyme, Lemon)

 2. Great design (Roast potatoes)